MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-view-edit-create-policies.md

 [Firewall policies](mdb-firewall.md) help secure devices by establishing rules that determine what network traffic is permitted to flow to and from devices.
 You can use firewall protection to specify whether to allow or to block connections on devices in various locations.
 For example, your firewall settings can allow inbound connections on devices that are connected to your company's internal network, but prevent connections when the device is on a network with untrusted devices.
 For more details, see [Firewall](mdb-firewall.md).

-## Policies to configure in Defender for Business
+## Policies to set up in Defender for Business

 In addition to next-generation protection and firewall policies, there are three other types of policies to configure for the best protection with Defender for Business: